CLI

 List Scans or Issues

-To list all scans (paginated by default):
+To list all scans for a current directory (paginated by default):

 To list issues for a specific scan: